payne/100-days-of-code/README.md

 This repository started as a fork of [Kallaway's](https://github.com/Kallaway/100-days-of-code); I've tweaked it so it looks ok via GitHub pages and I'm putting the log in reverse chronological order.
+I'll also track things on [CodeHalf](https://codehalf.com/dashboard).

 My goals for these [100 days of Code](https://www.100daysofcode.com/) include: